-- 2 In order for Version Manager to run in a cross-platform environment, you must turn off setuid mode. - 3 On UNIX, edit the nfsmap file to map the Windows drive letters to the corresponding UNIX path names so that users on both Windows and UNIX systems can share configuration files.
-See "Editing the nfsmap File" on page 57.
+- 2 To run Version Manager in a cross-platform environment, turn off setuid mode. - 3 On UNIX, edit the nfsmap file to map the Windows drive letters to the corresponding UNIX path names so that users on both Windows and UNIX systems can share configuration files.
+See "Editing the nfsmap File" on page 53.

 - This step must be performed before you create archives. - There is a limit of 26 active (uncommented) entries in the nfsmap file.
-Additional entries will be silently ignored. - 4 On UNIX, you, as the Administrator, and each user must set the PVCS\BINDIR environment variable to the location of the directory that contains the nfsmap file and the VMWFVC.DLL for Windows or the vmufvc.a for UNIX.

-- 5 Assign the proper privileges on UNIX and Windows: - On UNIX:
+Additional entries will be silently ignored. - 4 On UNIX, you, as the Administrator, and each user must set the PVCS_BINDIR environment variable to the location of the directory that contains the nfsmap file and the VMWFVC.DLL for Windows or the vmufvc.a for UNIX. - 5 Assign the proper privileges on UNIX and Windows: - On UNIX:

-For Assign these privileges То PVCS users and admin read, write, execute Directories that are specified in the configuration files PVCS users read, execute Directories that contain the master configuration file, the access control databases, and the nfsmap file PVCS users read The master configuration file, access control database, and nfsmap file NOTE If you want users to have the ability to change their own passwords, PVCS users must have read and write privileges to the access control database.
+For Assign these privileges То PVCS users and admin read, write, execute Directories that are specified in the configuration files PVCS users read, execute Directories that contain the master configuration file, the access control databases, and the nfsmap file

+For Assign these privileges То PVCS users read The master configuration file, access control database, and nfsmap file NOTE If you want users to have the ability to change their own passwords

+NOTE If you want users to have the ability to change their own passwords, PVCS users must have read and write privileges to the access control database.

 PVCS admin read, write, execute Directories that contain the master configuration file, the access control databases, and the nfsmap file PVCS admin read, write The master configuration file, access control database, and nfsmap file

-■ In Windows:
+In Windows:

-For Assign these privileges То PVCS users and admin full permissions Directories that are specified in the configuration files PVCS users read Directories that contain the master configuration file, the access control databases, and to these files NOTE If you want users to have the ability to change their own passwords, PVCS users must have read and write privileges to the access control database.
-PVCS admin full permissions Directories that contain the master configuration file, the access control databases, and the nfsmap file and to these files
+For Assign these privileges То PVCS users and admin full permissions Directories that are specified in the configuration files PVCS users read Directories that contain the master configuration file, the access control databases, and to these files

+NOTE If you want users to have the ability to change their own passwords, PVCS users must have read and write privileges to the access control database.